Thanksgiving (Heroes)

-"Thanksgiving" is the tenth episode of the fourth season of the NBC superhero drama series Heroes and sixty-ninth episode overall.
+"Thanksgiving" is the eleventh episode of the fourth season of the NBC superhero drama series Heroes and sixty-ninth episode overall.
 The episode aired on November 23, 2009.

 Plot

 This episode consists of three Thanksgiving dinners: the Petrellis', the Bennets' and the one at Samuel's carnival.

 It's Thanksgiving and Samuel Sullivan is preparing a feast with his family at the carnival.
 As Samuel watches the film Hiro Nakamura had retrieved for him in the previous episode, he is interrupted by Hiro, who demands to have Charlie Andrews released.
 Samuel tells him he still has some tasks for him to do, and will eventually release Charlie.
 Hiro angrily vents to Lydia about Samuel's deception, revealing he had gone to the past to retrieve the film.
 Lydia and Edgar then wonder why Samuel hadn't sent Hiro back to save Joseph as well, and Lydia asks Hiro to take her back to when Joseph was killed.
 Shortly after Mohinder Suresh had met with Joseph, Samuel, who had been eavesdropping, angrily confronted his brother about keeping the truth from him.
 Joseph asserts he is trying to protect Samuel, and tells him he has contacted a government agent to take Samuel in.
 In a fit of rage, Samuel kills Joseph by impaling him with a rock while Hiro and Lydia watch horrified.
 Returning to the present, Lydia and Hiro rejoin the others at the dinner table and Lydia informs Edgar of what they saw.
 Edgar angrily confronts Samuel in front of everyone, though Samuel attempts to accuse Edgar for Joseph's death.
 As he says this, Hiro notices that Samuel is about to kill Edgar, and he grabs Edgar's arm while stopping time.
 Edgar wishes to kill Samuel, but Hiro reminds him he needs Samuel alive to know where Charlie is.
 Hiro promises to put a stop to Samuel, while Edgar flees.
 Hiro then threatens to leave if Samuel doesn't release Charlie, knowing Samuel needs him.
 Samuel doesn't seem fazed, however, who then motions for Damien to come over.
 Touching Hiro's head, Damien causes a series of flashbacks from the past few episodes to appear in Hiro's head.
 Hiro is left stunned, and afterward Samuel asks him how he feels.
 Hiro then remarks "Must rescue Watson...Beam me up, Scotty" before vanishing, leaving Samuel shocked as Hiro disappears.